Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 through the session the client can access the devices.
 To this end, the driver has to implement the type \ref QDMI_Session "session" that can store information about itself.
 Similar to the device's type, the session is just an opaque handle for the client and only the driver knows about its implementation.
-The driver must also implement its own /ref QDMI_Job "job" type that can store information about the job that is submitted by the client.
+The driver must also implement its own \ref QDMI_Job "job" type that can store information about the job that is submitted by the client.
 The job is then managed by the driver and somehow translated to a device job that is executed by the device.